CARIBVISTA LAND TRUST // ESG & IMPACT ALIGNMENT

 Reduction in the region's $6B+ food import bill by 2030

 CARICOM Heads of Government committed to reducing the region's food import bill by 25% by 2030.
-CaribVista directly contributes to this target by converting idle farmland into productive agriculture across 8 member states.
-At full scale, CaribVista's $1.18B in potential import savings represents approximately 20% of the target on its own.
+CaribVista directly contributes to this target by converting idle farmland into productive agriculture across 15 member states.
+At full scale, CaribVista's ~$108M in potential import savings from Tier 2 accessible land represents a meaningful first step toward the target.

 Source: CARICOM Agri-Food Systems Strategy.
 Endorsed at 47th Regular Meeting of the Conference of Heads of Government.